 Quantcast offers a free data and audience insights tool called Quantcast Measure to help advertisers build their strategy, learn about their audience behaviors and personas, and learn about competitor audiences.

-Infolinks is a marketplace that is based on user intent and real-time engagement to show ads to users.
-Infolinks has changed since 2013 and has built out their product and ad units focusing on realtime engagement for relevant ads based on what and where the user is searching.
+Infolinks is a marketplace that utilizes user intent and real-time engagement to distribute ads.
+Infolinks is the third largest publisher marketplace in the world and operates in 128 countries.
+Since its founding in 2007, Infolinks has advanced its product and ad units to focus on real-time engagement for relevant ads based on what and where the user is searching.
 There are now 6 types of ad units to choose from compared to their initial four.

 You can submit your advertising information to Infolinks’ Self-Serve Marketplace here.

-As you can see, there are many alternatives to Google Ads that diversify your marketing mix.
-By integrating more channels into your daily advertising strategy, you will incorporate a larger audience, build a funnel, gain more sales over time, and have touch points across all network types on the web (search engines, app stores, marketplaces, display, and social media).
+As you can see, there are many alternatives to Google Ads and Facebook Ads that diversify your marketing mix.
+By integrating more channels into to your daily advertising strategy, you will incorporate a larger audience, build a funnel, gain more sales over time, and have touch points across all network types on the web (search engines, app stores, marketplaces, display, social media, and more).